 /51/ The other requirements of Rule 53(a) provide (1) that the holding company keep certain books and records relating to EWGs and FUCOs in accordance with generally accepted accounting principles, (2) limitations on the number of employees of a domestic public utility company in the holding company system who may provide services for the EWGs and FUCOs and (3) for the holding company to make certain filings.
 Exelon undertakes to comply with the forgoing requirements.
 However, as noted in the Merger U-1, Genco, a "domestic public utility" will seek authority to provide certain services to EWGs and FUCOs.
-Genco seeks a waiver of the limitation on the number of employees providing such services.
 See "Insulation from Risk" below.